NMDimitriou/HyMetaGrowth/README.md

   Example of a SLURM submission script is also provided.
 Note that each simulation may take from 1 to 5 minutes in a V100 GPU by NVidia.
 Thus, the calibration may take a long time, depending on your resources and the parametrization.

-### Visualization of parameter posterior distributions
+### Visualization of the parameter posterior distributions
 1. Go to the `Visualization` directory

 2. Open the `plot_samples.R` file (thanks to [Π4U package](https://github.com/cselab/pi4u))